 Depending on the protocol, the system passes control through tree

-s (a tree-based protocol)
+Nodes (a tree-based protocol)

-or through the Behavior
+or through the Behaviors in the

-and the current Document
+Root and the current Document

 (a round-robin protocol).

-s can also be invoked during tree-based protocols
+Behaviors can also be invoked during tree-based protocols

 by observing the tree at any node; when control passes